abrudz/ngn-apl/readme.md

-**This is an archive of ngn/apl**

-**Its author thinks it has served its purpose and has become a distraction.
-He went on to create a free [implementation](https://codeberg.org/ngn/k) of [K6](https://en.wikipedia.org/wiki/K_(programming_language)) and encouraged people to use that instead, until he stopped supporting that too.**

-**However, this PRs to this repo are still accepted.
+**This is an archive of ngn/apl but PRs to this repo are still accepted.
 Feel free to contribute!**

+Its author thinks it has served its purpose and has become a distraction.
+He went on to create a free [implementation](https://codeberg.org/ngn/k) of [K6](https://en.wikipedia.org/wiki/K_(programming_language)) and encouraged people to use that instead, until he stopped supporting that too.

 ----